Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Analyzing the Effects of Shared Resource Contention

 The experiment setup is as follows: We first run an instance of the OV$^2$SLAM task using the MH01 scenario in the EuRoC dataset~\cite{burri2016euroc}.
 Once finished, we calculate the algorithm's \textit{Absolute Trajectory Error (ATE)} relative to the known ground-truth trajectory~\cite{burri2016euroc}.
 We then repeat the experiment but with instances of a DoS attacker on all four available cores.
 We again calculate the ATE and compare it to the solo case to determine whether the attackers had any noticeable impact.

-Note that we run the DoS attacks as best-effort tasks while run the OV$^2$SLAM task as a real-time task.
+Note that we run the DoS attacks as best-effort tasks (scheduled using the CFS scheduler) while run the OV$^2$SLAM task as a real-time task (using the \texttt{SCHED\_FIFO}).
 Because Linux strictly prioritizes real-time tasks over best-effort ones, the DoS attack tasks can only be executed on cores which are not executing any of the RT tasks.
 In other words, whenever the threads of the SLAM task become ready, they immediately preempt any DoS attacker tasks.
-Note also that, as mentioned earlier, the DoS attack tasks are assigned to a separate LLC cache partition from the SLAM task, which further minimizes any negative effect of co-scheduling.
+Note also that, as mentioned earlier, the DoS attack tasks are assigned to a separate LLC cache partition from the SLAM task.
+This separation minimizes any negative effect of co-scheduling as the DoS attack tasks cannot evict cache-lines of the SLAM task.
+Therefore, any observed delays are not attributable to CPU scheduling or cache space contention.